dattpatel99/Restaurant/README.md

 # Restaurant

 # About
 This is a restaurant page.
-THe login, singup and logout features work.
+The login, singup and logout features work.
 Order webpage can storage data to localStorage but still needs further implementation.
 Information collected in signup is displayed to admin only.

 # To get started: